-7.0 Post Mortem Handling
+7. Post-Mortem Handling

-Device deactivation is preferred to take place prior to transfer to funeral home; however, the ICD may be required to be deactivated after transfer.
+Device deactivation is preferable to take place at the location of death prior to transfer to a funeral home; however, the ICD may be required to be deactivated after transfer.

 In most cases, the deceased patient can be buried with the ICD.
 There are some cases where the ICD may need to be removed (explanted).
 These situations may include, but are not limited to: